kiln/flourish-api-demo-control-sheet/README.md

 It does so by giving the user access to the information the Live API requires like the **template** to use and its **version**, the **data**, the **bindings** as well as the **chart settings**.
 With a control sheet, the user can compose and control this information in a spreadsheet which gets pulled into the Javascript code building the chart(s) accordingly.

 The control sheet is a flexible concept not a solid recipe and there are many ways of implementing a control sheet, depending on the requiremenets.
 This demo covers a generic implementation focussed on allowing any chart to be build and changed.
+This comes with a high flexibiility but requires the user to write exact JSON as used by the underlying Live API library.
+See here for a more targeted example exposing just a few specific settings expecting simple text iput.
+[TODO: LINK]

 ## The code